madcampos/madcampos/src/content/blog/2025/09/back-to-basics-02.md

 ---
 title: "Back to basics: HTML structure"
-summary: How the HTML is structured for the "Back to Basics" ptoject.
+summary: How the HTML is structured for the "Back to Basics" project.
-image:
-imageAlt:
 createdAt: 2025-09-02T19:13:29
 draft: true
 tags: